- Do I need a doctor’s order?

 - Do you treat sports injuries?

 Yes.
 Frequently we have treated a variety of athletic injuries, ranging from simple ankle sprains to ACL tears or shoulder throwing problems.
-Pete is a member of the Sports Section of the American Physical Therapy Association and volunteers with local schools.
+Our PTs volunteer at different Ridgefield School sports events.
 We aim for a quick and safe return to sport.

 - Do I have to wait to get a P.T. appointment?